A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Experimental Setup

 \subsection{Baseline Models}

-We applied the following classic machine learning classifiers to the data.
-Logistic regression, a simple linear model using the Scikit-Learn implementation \cite{pedregosa2011scikit}; k-nearest neighbours classifier using the Scikit-Learn implementation \cite{pedregosa2011scikit}; Random forest, an ensemble method using the Scikit-Learn implementation \cite{pedregosa2011scikit}; Gradient boosting machine using the XGBoost implementation \cite{chen2016xgboost}.
-We also applied Macau Bayesian Probabilistic Matrix Factorisation (BPMF) to the reduced matrix which contains only targets, diseases and their clinical outcomes, and used Macau tensor factorisation \cite{simm2015macau} as well.
+We applied the following classic machine learning classifiers to the data as baselines.
+Logistic regression, a simple linear model using the Scikit-Learn implementation \cite{pedregosa2011scikit}; k-nearest neighbours classifier using the Scikit-Learn implementation \cite{pedregosa2011scikit}; Random forest, an ensemble method using the Scikit-Learn implementation \cite{pedregosa2011scikit}; MLP, a multi-layer perceptron neural network method using the Scikit-Learn implementation \cite{pedregosa2011scikit}; Gradient boosting machine using the XGBoost implementation \cite{chen2016xgboost}.

+We also compared our method with matrix factorisation (applying on the gene target-disease clinical outcome matrix only) and tensor factorisation (applying on the full tensor data) baseline models.
+Following \cite{yao2019predicting}, we selected a framework called Macau \cite{simm2015macau}, which is a powerful and flexible method for factorisation of heterogeneous data, and was originally designed for drug-protein interaction prediction.
+In particular, Macau serves as a Bayesian probabilistic framework for both matrix and tensor decomposition, and its advantages over other similar methods include that it is able to factorise a wide range of data models, incorporate features for any entities and relations and scale up to millions of entity instances, hundred millions of observations.